roadwarriorslive/Pipulate/README.rst

 When stepping row-by-row through a Python Pandas DataFrame, it is often desirable to insert "meta" attributes that can be used in the function WITHOUT putting those numbers wastefully on every row of the spreadsheet you're manipulating.
-Say the data we wanted to add is a date and it was the same date for every row.
+Say the data we wanted to add is a date and it was the same dates for every row.

 ===== === ========== ==========